 Leah here, and while A Lost Epic is my own business, I could not do what I do without the support of my team.
 I always bring a second filmmaker to help me capture your day.
 That means multiple cameras rolling, your video team being in multiple places at once, and honestly, I live for the collaboration and excitement of sharing the most EPIC shots.
-While I don’t employ anyone else full-time, I do have trusted colleagues I call on to be by my side.
+I don’t employ anyone else full-time, however I do have trusted colleagues I call on to be by my side.
 Most have their own businesses as well, and I would trust them to capture my own family or even step in if I needed to be replaced.

 If you take a look at my films, I think you’ll find that my editing is heavily audio-driven.
 I build your story around the sounds and words captured from you, your loved ones, both ambient and directly mic’d.
 These are the specific moments I intentionally record audio: